Cor Scorpii

-Cor Scorpii ("Scorpion's Heart" in Latin) is a black metal band from Sogndal, Norway, founded in 2004 by Gaute Refsnes, the former keyboardist of Windir.
+Cor Scorpii ("Scorpion's Heart" in Latin) is a black metal band from Sogndal Municipality, Norway, founded in 2004 by Gaute Refsnes, the former keyboardist of Windir.
 Cor Scorpii is an alternative name of Antares, the 15th brightest star in the sky.
 The name was chosen because the band members felt that it conveyed a mysterious and atmospheric feeling, corresponding to the musical and lyrical content.

 History

 Cor Scorpii was formed in late 2004 after the death of Terje Bakken, the lead singer and founder of Windir.
 Following a farewell concert, the band was dissolved.
 At that point, Gaute Refsnes implemented the long-standing idea of creating his own band.
 Two other former Windir members, Stian Bakketeig and Jørn Holen, joined the band.
 Holen, however had to leave in 2005 due to family reasons and his obligations to Vreid, another band created by the former Windir members.
-The line-up was competed by Thomas S. Øvstedal, Rune Sjøthun, and Inge Jonny Lomheim, who have all been involved in the local metal scene for years.
+The line-up was completed by Thomas S. Øvstedal, Rune Sjøthun, and Inge Jonny Lomheim, who have all been involved in the local metal scene for years.
 The band's first demo, Attergangar, was released in 2005, receiving much praise from the musical critics and fans and winning the Demo of the Month award from the Metal Hammer Germany magazine.
 Shortly after, the band signed a record deal with the Dutch label Descent Productions.
 A new drummer, Ole "Vargon" Nordsve, joined the band by the end of 2006.
 In July 2007, the band commenced to record its début full-length album, Monument, which was released on March 26, 2008 to positive reviews.

 In 2009, Cor Scorpii was signed by the Norwegian label Dark Essence Records, which re-released the band's début album, as well as the earlier demo.
 The band's second album Ruin was released on June 15, 2018.